 What treatments currently exist for Osteoarthritis of the knee

-The recommended first line treatment for OA knees continues to be exercise, painkillers and weight loss (see also https://www.nice.org.uk/guidance/cg177).
-Many patients find exercise difficult due to the levels of pain and that painkillers are ineffective and may cause long term side effects if taken for prolonged periods.
-If patients are unable to exercise they find it extremely difficult to lose weight.
+The recommended first line treatment for OA knees continues to be exercise, painkillers and weight loss (see link).
+Many patients find exercise difficult due to the levels of pain.
+Painkillers may be ineffective and may cause long term side effects if taken for prolonged periods.
+If patients are unable to exercise they often find it extremely difficult to lose weight.

-Other treatments for osteoarthritis knee include steroid injection which can be very effective for pain relief, however for many people the relief may only last a matter of months.
-There is also a limit to the number of steroid injections you can safely have (recommendations state no more than 3 injections per joint per year).
+Other treatments for osteoarthritis knee include steroid injection which can be very effective for pain relief.
+However for many people with more advanced osteoarthritis the relief may only last a matter of months.
+There is also a limit to the number of steroid injections you can safely have (recommendations generally state no more than 3 injections per joint per year).

 Hyaluronic acid injections can give longer relief but they are not effective for all patients and may need to be repeated every 6 – 9 months.